Family and Medical Leave Act (FMLA)

 USF St. Petersburg: (727) 873-4775

-Click on the links below for information, procedures and forms for FMLA.
-Refer to FIND IT for USF Regulations or USF System Policies on these topics.
+Click on the links in the right column under FIND IT for additional information, procedures, forms, USF Regulations and USF System Policies reguarding these topics.

 Have a Question?
 Please contact:

 Stacy Eyer - Sarasota-Manatee 941-359-4775